New Spacecraft Propulsion

 Now we want to show the world this

-drive works and is available.
-If you are a prospective buyer of this machine,
+new space craft propulsion system works and is available.
+If you are a prospective buyer of this

 relax.
 Someone could no more build a working RID (or even a basic Dean drive) based on this site's illustrations